TangChanrith/laravel-alert/README.md

 Alert::danger('Eat my shorts.', 'Error');
 // We're done here - how easy was that, it just works!
 // The second parameter is title, but it optional
-// and it word only with unseentra style
+// and it work only with some style (unseentra)

 Alert::error('You, sir, are an idiot.');
 // This example is simple and there are far more methods available.